 I am the art geek; also known by my nickname Pepper.
-This work you will view on this page
+The works you will view on this site

-has a nice bit of history behind it.
+have a nice bit of history behind them.
 The following is that story...

 I grew up in a small town in New Jersey by the George Washington Bridge.
 Along with practicing